What do you keep top of mind when creating content? Maybe uniqueness, audience research, or topic relevance?

 We also looked at whether articles contained words like “data,” “research,” “study,” “infographics,” and “chart.”

-So, the medium-performing content group had the highest percentage use of “data” and the high-performing content group had the highest percentage use of “research” and “study.”
+So, the medium-performing content group had the highest use of the word “data” and the high-performing content group had the highest use of “research” and “study.”

-All of the data seem to support the claim that doing research and using compelling, original data positively affect how well your articles will perform.
+All of the data seems to back up the claim that doing research and using compelling, original data have a positive effect on just how well your articles will perform.

 Finally, using a very simple model, we determined how often studies appeared in our collection of articles.